tommituura/sandbagger-estimator/README.md

 worth it to look closer at a given player's games to decide whether the player is intentionally losing games to inflate his/her rank.
-Most importantly, it relies on a computer program (currently using GnuGO) to judge the "real" result of a game, which sets a limit to its reliability.
+Most importantly, it relies on a computer program (currently using GNUGo) to judge the "real" result of a game, which sets a limit to its reliability.

 So, take its result with a grain of salt before accusing anyone.
+And look how the suspicious games actually look like.

+Also, miscalculations happen.
+People do sometimes see their status incorrectly, especially on close games and resign.
+This tool is supposed to give some quick overview of _tendencies_.
+Never judge anyone based on only one or even few suspiciously "lost" games!

+And again: computer program is not a judge.

+## What it does:

+It reads a zip file for sgf files and prints the official result and estimate result from GNUGo for each game, comparing especially resigned games to the estimated result.

+It does NOT look into time losses in any except print them out, so it kind of "misses" those.

 ## License